-Training staff is drawn from the Center faculty and from various departments and teaching hospitals of Brown University.
-They are selected on the basis of their demonstrated competencies in conducting research related to the area of alcohol and substance abuse interventions and their enthusiasm for participating in the training program.
+Training faculty are drawn from CAAS and various departments and teaching hospitals affiliated with Brown University.
+They are selected on the basis of their demonstrated competencies in conducting research related to alcohol and substance abuse and their enthusiasm for mentoring early career scientists.

 There are additional postdoctoral fellowships available at Brown.

 - The Center for Addiction and Disease Risk Exacerbation (CADRE) offers postdoctoral fellowships to those committed to a career in addictions research focused on work in underrepresented minority and ethnic populations and/or low socioeconomic populations.
 This program is particularly interested in applicants from federally designated historically underrepresented groups in science and medicine.

 - The Brown University Alcohol Research Center on HIV (ARCH) offers postdoctoral training focused on the impact of alcohol on HIV/AIDS, and fellows at CAAS have the opportunity to cross-train in this area.
 For additional information, contact [email protected].